-- Visionary leadership that inspires opportunities and initiatives to impact the engagement, support and success of our learners and our communities across the division - Engaging, communicating, and collaborating meaningfully with our learners and communities - Providing welcoming, caring, respectful, safe, flexible, and inclusive learning environments that embrace diversity within a culture of belonging - Building positive professional relationships and providing rich, meaningful, and appropriate learning experiences that are responsive to the needs of our learners and our communities
+Our Goals and Strategies Our Vision Commitments Our Priorities Engagement, Support and Success Visionary leadership that inspires opportunities and initiatives Engagement: Ensure and maintain division-wide for Each Learner. to impact the engagement, support and success of our learners engagement that is timely, meaningful, and and our communities across the division collaborative with all learners and communities.
+Our Mission Engaging, communicating, and collaborating meaningfully with Each Learner entrusted to our care has unique our learners and communities Support: Ensure and maintain division-wide learning gifts and abilities.
+It is our mission to find out Providing welcoming, caring, respectful, safe, flexible, and inclusive learning environments that embrace diversity within a environments that are welcoming, caring, respectful, safe, and inclusive. what these areExplore them inclusive learning environments that embrace diversity within a culture of belonging Develop themCelebrate them!
+Building positive professional relationships and providing rich, Success: Ensure and maintain division-wide excellence meaningful, and appropriate learning experiences that are in teaching, learning and leadership. responsive to the needs of our learners and our communities ······································ Engagement Support Success